The topic of a solar flash relates to the behavior of the Sun. Descriptions of the Sun and its activity include the following general terminology.

 - Ionization — The process whereby atoms or molecules acquire a positive or negative electrical charge from gaining or losing electrons.
 An ion is a charged atom or molecule.

-- Plasma — A state of matter (along with solid, liquid and gas).
-Plasma makes up the sun and stars and is the most common state of matter in the universe as a whole.
-Similar to gases, plasmas have no fixed shape or volume, but unlike gas which is neutral, plasma is charged.
-(Live Science)
+- Plasma — As used in mainstream science terminology, plasma is defined as a state of matter (along with solid, liquid and gas) that makes up 99.9% of the universe* (NASA).
+Like gas, plasmas have no fixed shape or volume, but unlike gas which is neutral, plasma is charged.
+(Live Science) The sun and stars are comprised of plasma, and in addition, plasma forms a “soup” or “field.”
+Thus, we can deduce that plasma is synonymous with Aether.

 About the Sun: Overview